DC Power Calculator — P = V × I

 • $$ P = \frac{V^2}{R} $$

-Tip: Always double-check your units!
-Mixing volts, milliamps, and ohms without converting to standard units can lead to wrong answers.
+Tip: Always double-check units.
+Mixing volts with milliamps or ohms without converting can lead to incorrect results.

 Frequently asked questions